 After answering the last item in each domain and selecting the [End Test] button—a red square in the top left corner of the screen—each student is presented with the End Test screen prompting the student to review answers for all items available to the student prior to submitting the test.
 Mark for Review, noted by a blue flag, is provided as a reminder to the student that the student had a question or concern about a particular item.
 In figure 33, item 4 is marked for review.

 The student is permitted to review all items—marked or unmarked—within the constraints of the pause rule.
 Students may return to a previous question and modify their response if the test was not paused for more than 20 minutes.

-Once students have reviewed their answers, must select [Submit Test] on the End Test screen to submit their tests (figure 33).
+Once students have reviewed their answers, they must select [Submit Test] on the End Test screen to submit their tests (figure 33).
 Once students have selected [Submit Test], students will not be able to review answers.
-In the case of one-on-one administration (kindergarten through grade two and speaking domain), the test examiner selects the [Submit Test] on the End Test screen to submit the tests.
+In the case of one-on-one administration (K–2 and Speaking domain), the TE selects the [Submit Test] button on the End Test screen to submit the tests.

-For the Initial ELPAC administration, there are stopping markers for each domain as noted in the Directions for Administration that can be used if needed for one-on-one test administrations.
-The “Note” upside-down triangle symbol indicates the stopping marker for a specific domain.
-If there had been no responses or correct responses up to the stopping marker, the test examiner may stop administering the domain by selecting the [End Test] button at the top of the Student Interface screen to submit the test.
+For the Initial ELPAC administration, there are stopping markers for each domain, as noted in the DFAs, that can be used if needed for one-on-one test administrations.
+The [Note] upside-down triangle icon indicates the stopping marker for a specific domain.
+If there had been no responses or correct responses up to the stopping marker, the TE may stop administering the domain by selecting the [End Test] button at the top of the Student Interface screen to submit the test.

 After students submit the test, the Test Summary page (that is, screen) appears, displaying the student’s name, the test name, and the completion date (figure 34).